 The state’s administrative capital Mumbai — widely acknowledged as India’s financial and business capital — hosts the corporate headquarters of industry behemoths such as Reliance Industries, Tata Sons, the Aditya Birla and Godrej conglomerates, major banks, financial institutions and insurance companies.
 The city also houses premier science and technology education and research institutions apart from public sector nuclear power generation companies such as the Nuclear Power Corporation of India, Department of Atomic Energy, Bhabha Atomic Research Centre, Tata Institute of Fundamental Research and the Indian Institute of Technology, Bombay among others.

 Endowed with a 720 km western coastline, Maharashtra hosts two major and 48 minor ports connected with relatively good road and railway networks apart from 26 airports.
-The state’s large upwardly-mobile middle class population has generated rising demand for high-quality English-medium schools including high-end international schools in Mumbai (Dhirubhai Ambani International, Oberoi International and Ecole Mondiale World School) and tier II-III cities such as Pune (Symbiosis International School, Indus International School) and Nashik (Wisdom High International School) among others.
+The state’s large upwardly-mobile middle class population has generated rising demand for high-quality English-medium schools including high-end international schools in Mumbai (Dhirubhai Ambani International, Oberoi International and Ecole Mondiale World School, Mumbai) and tier II-III cities such as Pune (Symbiosis International School, Indus International School) and Nashik (Wisdom High International School) among others.

 Moreover, the Municipal Corporation of Greater Mumbai — the wealthiest local government in the country — runs 1,192 schools (budget: Rs.30,692.59 crore for 2019-20) and hosts the largest urban primary-secondary education system in Asia with a per-student expenditure of Rs.65,290 per year (2018-19).